AguaClara/Fluoride-Auto/FluorideReportSp18.md

 Describe your plan of action for the next several weeks of research.
 Detail the next steps for this team.
 How can AguaClara use what you discovered for future projects?
 Your suggestions for challenges for future teams are most welcome.
 Should research in this area continue?

 ## Bibliography
+Arlappa, N., Aatif Qureshi, I., and Srinivas, R. (2013).
+Fluorosis in India: an overview.
+Int J Res Dev Health, 1(2).

+Bailey, K. and Fawell, J. (2004).
+Fluoride in Drinking-water.

+Cheng, M., Longo, A., and Vidal, B. (2016).
+Fluoride, Fall 2016.

+Dahi, E., Mtalo, F., Njau, B., and Bregnhj, H. (1996).
+Defluoridation using the Nalgonda Technique in Tanzania.
+In Reaching the Unreached: Challenges for the 21st Century, New Delhi, India.

+Dao, K., Desai, P., and Longo, A. (2015).
+Fluoride, Fall 2015.

+Dokko, J. and Espada Fraile, J. (2016).
+Countercurrent Stacked Floc Blanket Reactor, Fall 2016.

+EPA (2016).
+Water Treatability Database.

+Gebbie, P. (2001).
+Using Polyaluminum Coagulants in Water Treatment.

+Golob, V., Vinder, A., and Simoniˇc, M. (2005).
+Efficiency of the coagulation/flocculation method for the treatment of dyebath effluents.
+Dyes and pigments, 67(2):93–97.

+Gregory, R., Head, R. J. M., and Graham, N. J. D. (1996).
+The Relevance of Blanket Solids Concentration in Understanding the Performance of Floc Blanket Clarifiers in Water Treatment.
+Chemical Water and Wastewater Treament, IV.

+Hurst, M. W. (2010).
+Evaluation of Parameters Affecting Steady-State Floc Blanket Performance.
+Degree of Master of Science, Cornell University, Ithaca, New York.

+Ingallinella, A. M. and Pacini, V. A. (2001).
+Simultaneous removal of arsenic and fluoride from groundwater by coagulation-adsorption with polyaluminum chloride.
+Journal of Environmental Science and Health, Part A.

+Kokko, J. P. and Rector, F. C. (1972).
+Countercurrent multiplication system without active transport in inner medulla.
+Kidney international, 2(4):214–223.

+Kumbhar, V. S. and Salkar, V. D. (2014).
+Use of PAC as a Substitute for Alum in Nalgonda Technique.
+International Journal of Emerging Technology and Advanced Engineering, 4(10).

+LeChevallier, M. W. and Au, K.-K. (2004).
+Water Treatment and Pathogen Control.

+Lin, W., Chen, L. C., Chung, H. Y., Wang, C. C., Wu, R. M., Lee, D. J., Huang, C., Juang, R. S., Peng, X. F., and Chang, H.-L. (2004).
+Treating High Turbidity Water Using Full-Scale Floc Blanket Clarifiers.
+Journal of Environmental Engineering, 130(12):1481–1487.

+Longo, A., Desai, P., and Dao, K. (2016).
+Fluoride, Spring 2016.

+Longo, A., Zhang, V., and Cheng, M. (2017).
+Fluoride, Fall 2017

+NJ Department of Health (2010).
+Sodium Fluoride.

+Roholm, K. (1937).
+Fluorine Intoxication: A Clinical-Hygienic Study.
+Copenhagen, Denmark.

+Sun, S. F. (2004).
+Sedimentation.
+In Physical Chemistry of Macromolecules: Basic Principles and Issues, Second Edition, pages 243–266.
+John Wiley & Sons, Inc.

+Yang, Z. L., Gao, B. Y., Yue, Q. Y., and Wang, Y. (2010).
+Effect of pH on the coagulation performance of Al-based coagulants and residual aluminum speciation during the treatment of humic acid–kaolin synthetic water.
+Journal of Hazardous Materials, 178(1):596–603.

+Zonoozi, M. H., Moghaddam, M. A., and Arami, M. (2009).
+Coagulation/flocculation of dye-containing solutions using polyaluminium chloride and alum. water science and technology, 59(7):1343–1351.

 # Manual